 It falls within the scope of the extension of an informal program review that was gradually completed by the NC-REDD members since the spring of 2009.
-Actually, numerous consultations were held in May and a.
-The Land Issue in the Broad Sense

-June 2009, within the framework of preparation for experimental projects (see part 2 below).
+Actually, numerous consultations were held in May and June 2009, within the framework of preparation for experimental projects (see part 2 below).
 Meetings were organized to outline possible cooperation on several key transversal subjects for the REDD strategy: